Where Is Formula 1 Most Popular?

 The United States ranks a respectable sixth place in television viewership.
 With popularity increasing and more domestic races being added to the schedule, the US is poised to crack the top five in the upcoming years.

-The Miami Grand Prix was added to the schedule in 2022 as a result of overwhelming interest in the United States Grand Prix, and a third American race in Las Vegas seems to be an inevitable feature of future seasons.
+The Miami Grand Prix was added to the schedule in 2022 as a result of overwhelming interest in the United States Grand Prix, and a third American race in Las Vegas has been added for 2023.

 Most of the other countries experiencing rapid growth in viewership are already ranked inside the top five overall.
 However, China, currently ranked seventh overall, has seen a significant uptick in viewers, as has Russia.